rails/solid_cable/README.md

 > Solid Cable is primarily targeted at MySQL and SQLite but is tested to work
 > with PostgreSQL.
 PostgreSQL has its own Action Cable adapter which utilizes
 > the NOTIFY command for better performance.
 However, the PostgreSQL adapter
-> does have an 8kb limit on its payload so if you find yourself broadcasting
+> does have an 8kb limit on its payload, so if you find yourself broadcasting
 > large payloads, Solid Cable will work without a hitch.

 ## Installation